company8/ComfyUI_LLM_Hub/README.md

 ```
 python -m pip install --verbose llama-cpp-python --config-settings=cmake.args="-DGGML_CUDA=on"
 ```
 Delete "--config-settings=cmake.args="-DGGML_CUDA=on" if you don't have a GPU.
+You can also delete "--verbose" if you don't want to see the process of the compiling.

 **`Notes`**:
-- You can delete "--verbose" if you don't want to see the process of the compiling.
 - GGUF models don't need to be named "model.gguf".

 ## ⚙️ LLM Settings